m4dguy/NuLL/README.md

 ====

 Lightweight library for solving linear systems of equations, signal processing, matrix decomposition, etc.
 Code provided in .h and .inl files.
-Has interface methods for FLTK.

 TODO:

 *matrix inversion incomplete

-*more reliable algorithm for LU decomposition required *bug in thomas algorithm
+*more reliable algorithm for LU decomposition required

+*bug in thomas algorithm